top of page

 For the past decade I have been studying Anatolian dance and have taken 5 dance and cultural tours to Turkey.
 These unforgettable holidays were organised with my great friends Ahmet Turan Demirbag who is Professor of traditional dance and music at Istanbul University and Turgay Onatli dance teacher extraordinary.

-Parallel to my dancing life I have loved yoga and began a regular practice in 1995.
+Parallel to my dancing life I have love yoga and began a regular practice in 1995.
 This grew to my taking training to become a yoga teacher and I began to teach yoga groups from 2014.
 The yoga I share is holistic yoga, drawn from different yoga traditions, and concerned with an inner as much as a physical practice.
 My current main teachers are Swami Nishchalananda Saraswati and the other teachers at Mandala Yoga Ashram (originally linked to Satyananda school).
 My other major teachers have been Judith Lasater (originally Iyengar school) , AG Mohan and Indra Mohan (Svastha school from Krishnamacharya), Uma Dinsmore Tuli and Conrad Paul.
 I am also currently studying verdic chanting with different teachers in the UK and Shelia Shanker in India (Desikacar school).

 There are many links between yoga and circle dance and the two when practiced together can be very complimentary and inspiring.